The Museum at Warm Springs

 About The Museum at Warm Springs

-The Museum at Warm Springs opened its doors to the public on March 14, 1993.
+The Museum at Warm Springs opened its doors to the public on March 14, 1993 and will celebrate its 30th anniversary in 2023.
 Built to Smithsonian Institution professional standards, The Museum’s mission is to preserve, advance and share the traditions, cultural and artistic heritage of The Confederated Tribes of Warm Springs, Oregon.
-Regular Museum hours are Tuesday through Saturday, 9 a.m. to 5 p.m.
+Regular Museum hours are Tuesday through Saturday, 9 a.m. to noon and 1 to 5 p.m.
 The Museum is closed on Thanksgiving, Christmas and New Year’s Day.
 Admission: Museum Members (free), Adults ($7), Senior Citizens over 60 ($6), Students 13-18 with student body card ($4.50), Children 5-12 ($3.50) and Children 4 and younger (free).
-For more information, visit https://www.museumatwarmsprings.org/.
+The Museum is located at 2189 Highway 26 in Warm Springs.
 Phone: (541) 553-3331.
+For more information, visit https://www.museumatwarmsprings.com/.